 South Carolina Lemacks

-Georgia Taylor Forbeus’s death certificate gives her mother’s birthplace as Charleston, South Carolina.
-That is probably accurate, as Lemacks is quite an unusual name and appears in early American records only in the vicinity Charleston.
+Georgia Taylor Forbus’s death certificate gives her mother’s birthplace as Charleston, South Carolina.
+That is probably accurate, as Lemacks is quite an unusual name and appears in early American records only in the vicinity Charleston, South Carolina.

 The 1790 U.S. census lists only two men with a similar name, both of them among the 625 households of St. Bartholomew’s Parish of Charleston District, South Carolina: John “Lamox” and John “Lemax”.4